 Fraud has existed as old as mankind, but boiling down such a complex and nuanced topic into a single word isn’t doing it justice.
-If not seriously treated, fraud poses huge risks to both individuals and businesses alike.
+If not seriously treated, frauds such as identity fraud poses huge risks to both individuals and businesses alike.

 Fraudsters apply a variety of tactics and scams, but a majority of them start with identity fraud.
 This is because assuming a fake identity, or worse, stealing one from an unaware victim, allows them to operate under a false cover.
 This offers an additional layer of protection even after their fraudulent activities were successfully traced back.

 In this article, we explain why identity fraud concerns all parties involved – from the public and private sector and the average citizen’s point of view.

 To operate a fraud syndicate, criminals need to find a way to move large sums of money and establish secured communications amongst its members.
 It is no surprise that identity fraud serves as a bedrock for the criminal underworld, unlocking the ability to open up mule bank accounts and purchase burner SIM cards.

 Identities could be stolen with or without the user’s knowledge, from leaked databases online or through regular phishing scams.
 The resulting information could be used for high value activities, such as applying fraudulent loans or blackmailing victims.

 There are also synthetic identity frauds where a false profile is created using randomly generated information.
 The profiles may contain enough authentic information from actual victims for low-valued activities, such as registering for online services or even applying loans from loan sharks.

 Regardless, identity fraud has far reaching implications – so much so that there are dedicated criminal groups with the sole purpose of procuring, processing and selling false identities.
 They may come in the form of information brokers.
 But more likely than not, they are cyber criminal groups digging through the wealth of stolen data through databases on the dark web.